DUI Manslaughter Lawyer in Miami

 - DUI Manslaughter – Leaving the Scene

-Any person that was driving while under the influence of alcohol or a controlled substance and was involved in a vehicular accident which resulted in the death of another person faces the following consequences:
+Any person who was driving while under the influence of alcohol or a controlled substance and was involved in a vehicular accident that resulted in the death of another person faces the following consequences:

 Florida law requires a person involved in a fatal car accident to stay at the scene of the accident and render aid.
 A person can meet this requirement by notifying law enforcement of the accident and by providing "reasonable" assistance.

-A driver that is convicted of DUI Manslaughter – Leaving the Scene would be faced with the following consequences:
+A driver who is convicted of DUI Manslaughter – Leaving the Scene will face the following consequences:

-A person that is convicted of DUI Manslaughter and does not have any prior DUI related convictions may be eligible for hardship reinstatement of their license after a period of five (5) years and after fulfilling the following circumstances:
+A person convicted of DUI Manslaughter who does not have any prior DUI-related convictions may be eligible for hardship reinstatement of their license after a period of five (5) years and after fulfilling the following circumstances:

 - Applicant has ignition interlock device installed in his or her vehicle for a period of two (2) years.

-United States Drug Enforcement Administration – Visit this website to acquire statistics concerning impaired driving and methods used by the Drug Enforcement Agency to prevent drunk driving accidents from occurring on roadways throughout the United States.
+United States Drug Enforcement Administration: Visit this website to acquire statistics concerning impaired driving and the strict methods used by the Drug Enforcement Agency to prevent drunk driving accidents from occurring on roadways throughout the United States.

-Mothers Against Drunk Driving – Visit this website to obtain more information regarding the organization MADD, formally known as Mothers Against Drunk Driving, and their diligent efforts to reduce incidents of drugged driving throughout the nation by providing substance abuse information and encouragement.
+Mothers Against Drunk Driving: Visit this website to obtain more information regarding the organization MADD, formally known as Mothers Against Drunk Driving, and their efforts to reduce incidents of drugged driving throughout the nation by providing substance abuse information and encouragement.

-With offices conveniently located in Miami and North Miami, The Hoffman Firm is able to provide superb legal representation to clients throughout the entire Miami-Dade County, Florida area, including Miami Beach, Coral Gables, Aventura, and Homestead.
+With offices conveniently located in Miami and North Miami, The Hoffman Firm is able to provide superb legal representation to clients throughout the entire Miami-Dade County, Florida area, including Miami Beach, Coral Gables, Aventura, Homestead, and Fort Lauderdale.